SymbioticLab/Oort/README.md

 ####    **FL Training:**
 * Kuiper outperforms existing random participant selection by 1.2×-14.1× in time-to-accuracy performance, while achieving 1.3%-9.8% better final model accuracy (§7.2.1) -> Table 1 and Figure 9.
 * Kuiper achieves close-to-optimal model efficiency by adaptively striking the trade-off between statistical and system efficiency with different components (§7.2.2) -> Figure 11 and 12.
-* Kuiper outperforms its counterpart over a wide range of parameters and different scales of experiments, while being robust to outliers (§7.2.3) -> Figure 13, 14.
+* Kuiper outperforms its counterpart over a wide range of parameters and different scales of experiments, while being robust to outliers (§7.2.3) -> Figure 13, 14 and 15.

 ####    **FL Testing:**
 * Kuiper can serve developer testing criteria on data deviation while reducing costs by bounding the number of participants needed even without individual data characteristics(§7.3.1) —> Figure 16.